iarvanitis69/phd_preprocessing/README.md

 method for all non-excluded stations.
 This PSD diagram revealed both the upper and lower cutoff frequencies, defined respectively by the 95% and 5% energy thresholds.
 From these values, we observed that some signals exhibit very high upper cutoff frequencies, approaching 50 Hz.
-Since our sampling rate is 100 H, we concluded that applying an upper cutoff filter is unnecessary, as it would provide no additional benefit.
+Since our sampling rate is 100 Hz, we concluded that applying an upper cutoff filter is unnecessary, as it would provide no additional benefit.
 On the other hand, the minimum cutoff frequencies were found to be very low.
 However, frequencies below 1 Hz are likely of anthropogenic origin.
 Therefore, we decided to filter them out using a fourth-order Butterworth filter with a lower